samber/speedtest-scrape/README.md

 ...
 ```

-:warning: it should take at least 1y and tens of GB, to scrape the entire speedtest.net database :trollface:
+:warning: It should take at least 1y and tens of GB, to scrape the entire speedtest.net database :trollface: